LeePleased/NegSampling-NER/README.md

         - vocab.txt
     - conlleval.pl

-Note that the files in BERT need to be renamed as above.
+Note that the files in BERT.tar.gz need to be renamed as above.

 ## Training and Test
 ```